The History of Acorn Fabrics established in 1975

 The Chatburn family which owns Acorn Fabrics on Nelson’s Lomeshaye Industrial Estate can point to a tradition in textiles dating back 90 years and spanning four generations.

-Textile Heritage
+Textile Heritage our heritage

 It all started with Arthur Chatburn, who was a managing director of a shirting mill in Colne, Lancashire, England from 1928 to 1970.